-Two years to the day after we flew to Berlin for a family sabbatical, I left my husband for the first time.
+Two years to the day after we flew to Berlin for a family sabbatical, I separated from my husband.
 It wasn’t Berlin’s fault.
 And maybe it wasn’t M’s either.
 But things were put into motion during that yearlong hiatus from our so-called real life that a separation had shifted imperceptibly from the category of impossible to damn near inevitable.
 Continue reading

 I don’t know when it was that I started having morbid thoughts each time I fly.
 They happened again last Friday morning, when in the moments before takeoff from Minneapolis I’d been having perfectly rational thoughts like which armrest was rightfully mine and whether I ought to claim it now, and whether the baby one row back was likely to cry for the whole ride or just for takeoff.
 But these thoughts scattered as the plane rounded the last curve and the runway yawned into view, when we straightened out and paused like a gymnast anticipating her mount and the engines roared to life and we started barreling down the runway and the only thought left was, Well, Jill, this is it.